Jason Kokrak

-Jason Kokrak (born May 22, 1985) is an American professional golfer who plays in the LIV Golf League.
+Jason Kenneth Kokrak (born May 22, 1985) is an American professional golfer who plays in the LIV Golf League.
 Previously he played on the PGA Tour.

 Amateur career

-Kokrak was born in North Bay, Ontario in Canada, and played high school golf at JFK High School in Warren, Ohio, where he twice led the Eagles to the Ohio state championship as Division III medalist.
+Kokrak was born in North Bay, Ontario, Canada, and played high school golf at JFK High School in Warren, Ohio, where he twice led the Eagles to the Ohio state championship as Division III medalist.
 He went on to play college golf at Xavier University in Cincinnati and graduated in 2007.
 During his college career, he won both the 2006 and 2007 Ohio Amateur titles.
 Kokrak turned professional after graduation.

 During the 2007 U.S. Amateur, Kokrak led all players with a score of 137 during the 36-hole match play qualifier at the Olympic Club in San Francisco.
 That same year, he made an appearance in the U.S. Open at Oakmont Country Club, when he successfully came through sectional and regional qualifying.